awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-overview.md

-# Overview of Managing Access Permissions to Your CloudFront Resources<a name="access-control-overview"></a>
+# Overview of managing access permissions to your CloudFront resources<a name="access-control-overview"></a>

 Every AWS resource is owned by an AWS account, and permissions to create or access a resource are governed by permissions policies\.